ppy/osu-wiki/wiki/Storyboard/Scripting/General_Rules/en.md

 The editor screen is 640 x 480 pixels and the general play area is 510 x 385 pixels.

 Coordinates are specified with positive values for `X` going to the **right**, positive values for `Y` going **down**, and the origin (0,0) being placed at the upper-left corner of the screen.
-This is different from traditional [Euclidean coordinate systems](https://en.wikipedia.org/wiki/Euclidean_space), but is the same as most computer-graphics systems.
 It is possible to specify coordinates to be outside of these boundaries (e.g., for a sprite to come in from off-screen).

-The cursor's coordinates will be displayed in the [Design tab](/wiki/Client/Beatmap_editor/Design) of the [Beatmap Editor](/wiki/Client/Beatmap_editor).

 **Editor coordinates:**